Vaneta Becker

+Personal life

 Becker graduated from North High School in Evansville and received her Bachelor of Science degree at the University of Southern Indiana.
 She has been a real estate broker in Southwestern Indiana since 1975.
 Her husband, Andy Guarino, was a principal with Evansville-Vanderburgh School Corporation.
 He retired in 2013.

+Career

 Becker was first elected to the Indiana House of Representatives in 1981 and served until 2005.
 She replaced Greg Server who was elevated to the Indiana Senate.
 She sits on numerous Interim Study Committees: the Evansville State Hospital Advisory Committee, Indiana Commission on Excellence in Health Care, Health and Child Care Issues Evaluation Committee, Health Finance Commission, Indiana Commission for Women, and the Prescription Drug Advisory Committee.

 When Server was named to the Mitch Daniels administration, Becker was elected by a party caucus to replace him.
 Suzanne Crouch replaced her in the House.

 When not in Indianapolis directly serving in the General Assembly, Senator Becker sits on the Board of Directors for the ARK Crisis Prevention Nursery and is involved with the Leadership Evansville Alumni.

 She is a Co-Chair on the Advisory Board of the Office of Women's Health through the Indiana State Department of Health.
 Vaneta is also a member of the American Heart Association and the United Methodist Church.

+In an otherwise procedural Organization Day resolution, Becker voted in favour of reconvening the Indiana Senate's 2026 session in January 2026.
+However, as part of broader national mid-decade redistricting efforts, the General Assembly had planned to meet in December 2025 to allow for the redrawing of Indiana's congressional district boundaries, leading The Indianapolis Star to describe the resolution as a "proxy vote for redistricting".
+Becker said to CNN that she would not change her vote, stating that the majority of calls her office received had opposed redistricting, and that legislators should not "kowtow" to threats of primary challenges.